The following two lists are the rules and guidelines that all gardeners agree to when accepting a plot.

-3. Annual plots must not be used before spring tilling and staking are completed.
-The staking will take place as early in May as weather permits and once staked shall not be altered or moved.
-A perennial plot will only be tilled, if necessary, the year that it is re-assigned.
+- Annual plots must not be used before spring tilling and staking are completed.
+Tilling and staking are weather-dependent and will take place as early in May as conditions allow.
+Once stakes are in place, they are not to be moved by anyone without Board authority.

-6. Water must be used carefully and only on garden plots.
+- Water must be used sparingly and only on garden plots.
 Washing vehicles is not allowed.
 Sprinklers and hoses must not be left running unattended.
-Rubber washers must be used on all hose connections to prevent water leakage.
+Rubber washers must be used on all hose connections.

-8. Members must control weed growth on their plot(s), annual or perennial; keep the plot neat and tidy; and trim any long grass or weeds on the perimeter of their plot(s).
-Poor maintenance, too much weed growth, severe disease or pest damage, the growth of illegal plants, or the growth of plant(s) or crop(s) for sale is prohibited.
-See rule 16.
+- Members must control weed growth on their plot(s), keep the plot neat and tidy, and trim any long grass or weeds on the perimeter of their plot(s).
+Severe disease or pest infestation must be eliminated.
+The growth of illegal, regulated or noxious plants and the growth of plant(s) or crop(s) for sale are prohibited.

-13. Dogs and other animals must be kept on a leash and away from plots if brought to the site.
-Animal waste must be removed and properly disposed of in available garbage barrels or off the garden site.
+- Dogs and other animals must be kept on a leash and away from plots if brought to the site.
+Animal waste must be removed and properly disposed of.

-16. The Board reserves the right to cancel plot privileges and re-assign plot(s) at any time for any member’s failure to abide by the Rules.
+- The Board expects all members to voluntarily comply with these Rules; non-compliance will result in a warning with the expectation that immediate corrective action will be taken.
+The Board reserves the right to cancel plot privileges and re-assign plot(s) at any time for any member’s failure to abide by these Rules.

 Orient Park Garden Information Guidelines

-2. Members who assist the Association will receive a reduction in fees the following year.
+- The annual cost of leasing a plot is based on the Association’s projected costs for maintenance and administration.
+Members who assist the Association may receive a reduction in fees the following year.

-4. Plot numbers are affixed to a stake at the left front corner of the plot as indicated by the “dot” on the relevant garden plan map (the plot number on the stake faces toward the plot).
-The staking location of each plot is established by the Board and must not be moved.
+- Annual plots will be tilled as a block each spring, and subsequently measured and staked.
+A perennial plot will only be tilled on request, and only in the year that it is re-assigned.
+Each plot will be identified by a number affixed to a stake at the left front corner of the plot as indicated by the “dot” on the relevant garden plan map (the plot number on the stake faces toward the plot).

-7. It is expected that plots will be planted by July 1 of each year.
+- It is expected that assigned plots will be planted by July 1 of each year.